Dr Jean-Michel Johnston

 Fellow of Fitzwilliam College

-I was born in London, and educated in Britain and France.
+Born in London, I was educated in Britain and France.
 I completed my D.Phil. in history at the University of Oxford, where I then spent two years as a postdoctoral researcher on the ERC-funded ‘Diseases of Modern Life’ project.
 I was also a visiting lecturer at the Justus Liebig University in Giessen in the Summer Semester of 2019, before then moving to Cambridge and Fitzwilliam College in September.

-I work on the social and cultural history of modern Europe, with a focus on the development of communications networks during the nineteenth century.
+I work on the social and cultural history of modern Europe, with a focus on the development of communications networks during the nineteenth and early twentieth centuries.
 My interests range from the cultures of innovation that shape new technologies, to the role of new media in transforming the relationship between state and society, and their impact upon experiences of time, space and modernity.
-I am also eager to explore historiographical approaches that shift our perspective on modern Europe, and in this regard I have recently turned my attention to the history of the Armenian diaspora.

 I teach Part I, Paper 17 (European History, 1715-1890) and Paper 18 (European History since 1890), as well as a number of themes for the Historical Argument and Practice paper.